Comparison of Code Generated by SoftwareMining's COBOL to C# Converter

-The primary aim of this example is to demonstrate the legibility of the generated code and its maintainability.
-This simple example does not attempt to cover complex issues such as removal of GO TO statements, removal of dead code, REDEFINEs, CICS, Pointers, etc.
+The goal of this example is to demonstrate the readability, maintainability, and structural clarity of the translated code.
+This simple example does not attempt to show advanced features such as the removal of GO TO statements, dead-code elimination, handling of REDEFINEs, CICS integration, or pointer translation.

 PROGRAM-ID.
 LOAN.